tingq3/Mini-Portfolio/data/projects/fl-studio-api-stubs/README.md

 # FL Studio API Stubs

-FL Studio API Stubs is a Python library containing type definitions and thorough documentation for FL Studio's Python scripting APIs.
-It can be easily installed as a project dependency to simplify the process of developing, maintaining and validating Python scripts that integrate with FL Studio.
+FL Studio API Stubs thoroughly documents the MIDI Controller Scripting API in the FL Studio audio workstation.
+The documentation can be accessed through an easily-installed Python package to aid with development, or accessed online through a detailed documentation site.

+The documentation is of such high quality and offers such excellent maintainability that in March of 2024, it was officially adopted by Image-Line, and will likely replace their existing documentation in the future.